bwsw/cs-kv-storage/README.md

 | 500 | Unhealthy |

 ##### Body
-If Detailed = false, body is empty, otherwise it presented in json format:
+If Detailed = false, than body is empty, otherwise it presented in json format, Content-Type header is set to application/json :

 ```json
 {